opmarq/javascript30Chalenge/readme.md

 #Javascript30Chalenge
-try to complete the challenge in 30 days or less ;)!
+I'll try to complete the challenge in 30 days or less ;)!